Parenting Children Who Have Experienced Trauma and Adversity

 The total value of the course materials is approximately $2500, but the changes you will be able to make after applying the course materials to your life will be truly priceless.
 Remember, once you purchase the course, you will have lifetime access to all materials, including updates.

-Mary Allison Brown is a licensed clinical social worker with over 15 years of experience working with diverse children and families in a wide range of settings, including Head Start, special education, community mental health, and public child welfare.
+Mary Allison Brown is a licensed clinical social worker and mental health therapist with over 15 years of experience working with diverse children and families in a wide range of settings, including Head Start, special education, community mental health, and public child welfare.
 She has a master's degree in social work (MSW) from the University of Washington, as well as two years of specialized, graduate-level training in infant mental health from the University of Washington's Barnard Center for Infant Mental Health and Development.
 Mary Allison is a certified Child Mental Health Specialist.

 Mary Allison believes strongly in the power of being a lifelong learner.
 To continue her professional growth and development, Mary Allison is a member of the Washington Association of Infant Mental Health, Postpartum Support International, and the International Association of Trauma Professionals.
 She is currently working toward recognition as a certified clinical trauma professional.

 Mary Allison is on a mission to redefine self-care - especially as it pertains to caregivers - and she would love to invite you to join her Free Sustainable Self-Care Challenge via her website, linked here.